 Protect yourself online

-These six simple habits can help you manage your money safely online:
+These eight simple habits can help you manage your money safely online:

 Security software helps protect your computer against fraudulent activity by detecting and preventing online attacks.
 We strongly recommend that you install and regularly update firewall, anti-virus, anti-spyware and spam filtering software on your home PC.